-Food Pantry Update: Here is the most up to date information.
-It may change – check back frequently.
+Food Pantry Update: Here is the most up-to-date information – check back frequently.

-As of this posting, we will hold food pantries on the 1st and 3rd Saturdays of each month:
+Food pantries are held on the 1st and 3rd Saturday of each month.

 The All Saints Social Ministries Mission: